 Are you considering train travel?
 Spain Renfe trains offer different types of classes depending on the routes.

-Once you decide to get your Renfe tickets (more about that in my step-by-step tutorial), you will notice that some trains, especially high-speed ones offer seats in different classes.
-Don’t confuse the train seat classes with the different types of tariffs.
+Once you decide to get your Renfe tickets (more about that in my step-by-step tutorial), you’ll notice that some trains, especially high-speed ones offer different types of seats.
+Don’t confuse the train seat options with the different types of tariffs.

-As you would see when purchasing a plane ticket, each class (e.g. first class, business and economy) has a different tariff allowing two different people traveling in the same class to pay a different price for the same type of seat.
+As you would see when purchasing a plane ticket, each class has a different tariff allowing two different people traveling in the same class to pay a different price for the same type of seat.

 Since there are currently several train models provided by different manufacturers, along with a bunch of types of trains (AVE, Alvia and Avant), the car you will travel in may have a different configuration.
 To keep with the airlines analogy, a business class seat may differ from one plane to another even if you travel with the same airline.